microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/85.bot-authentication-sni/README.md

 > [!IMPORTANT]
 > Microsoft's first-party resources are required to test this sample.

-In this guide, we'll explain how to create and consume a certificate in Bot Framework with the following options:
+In this guide, we'll explain how to consume a certificate in Bot Framework with the following options:
 1. [Local environment][#LocalEnv]
 2. [KeyVault][#KeyVaultEnv]